General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Applications

 \subsubsection{Environment}

-A SIR diffusion process occurs on a sequence of unweighted and undirected networks, as in the previous example, except that the network has a block structure as generated by a standard stochastic block model (\cite{holland1983stochastic,lee2019review}).
-Then $n$ nodes are partitioned into $k_n$ blocks, where block sizes are equal, or within one of each other.
-The network is formed as follows.
+A SIR diffusion process occurs on a sequence of unweighted and undirected networks, as in the previous example, except that the network has a block structure as generated by a standard stochastic block model (\cite{holland1983stochastic}).
+The $n$ nodes are partitioned into $k_n$ blocks, where block sizes are equal, or within one of each other.
 With probability $p^{in}_n\in (0,1)$ links are formed inside blocks, and with probability $p^{ac}_n\in (0,1)$ they are formed across blocks, independently.
-Connections are sparse across blocks but relatively denser within blocks, as defined by the contagion process.
-In particular, let $q_n$ be the probability of infection, as in the last example.
+Let $q_n$ be the probability of infection, as in the last example.
 Inside link probabilities are large enough for percolation within blocks: $p^{in}_n \frac{n}{k_n} q_n>> \log\left(\frac{n}{k_n}\right)$.
 Across link probabilities are small enough for vanishing probabilities of contagion across blocks, even if all other blocks are infected: $p^{ac}_n n^2 q_n <<1$.
-The infections are seeded, for example with $k_n/2$ seeds.
+The infections are seeded with $k_n/2$ seeds.
 With probability going to 1, all nodes in the blocks with the seeds will be infected and no others.
 There is a correlation going to 1 of infection status of nodes within the blocks, which are the affinity sets; and there is correlation of infection status going to 0 across blocks, but it is always positive.
 If $k_n$ is bounded, then a central limit theorem fails.
 If $k_n$ grows without bound (while allowing $n/k_n\rightarrow \infty$ so that blocks are large), then the central limit theorem holds.